Skip to content

 Here’s the thing that makes this decision different from most.
 You only insulate your roof once.
 You’ll never have the same house with cellulose in it one year and fibreglass in it the next, so you can’t stand in your living room and compare the two.
 You just have to pick, and live with it for the life of the house.

 That’s why I won’t sell you the cheapest thing just because I can.
 For a little extra cost the cellulose will give you a much better-performing insulation, and it really is the only one I recommend you use.
 If you can afford a bit extra now, you’ll get a far better result over the life of your house: no gaps, borax for fire and pests, and a transferable Life-of-House guarantee you can pass on to the next owner.
-Whatever you choose, I’ll give you an honest quote and an honest answer.
+Whatever you choose, I’ll give you a straight quote for your roof.

 Cellulose vs fibreglass batts: the questions I get asked most.